A Comprehensive Guide to Software Testing Life Cycle (STLC)

 Phase 1: Requirement Analysis

-• Functional Requirements: Specify what the software should be able to accomplish (e.g., login capabilities, data processing).
+• Functional Requirements: Define what tasks a software should perform (e.g., login capabilities, data processing).

 • Non-functional Requirements: Address performance expectations (speed, scalability), usability, compatibility, etc.